If One of My Parents Had Diabetes, Will I?

 Screening

-Because type 2 diabetes may take years to pop up, people might have impaired glucose tolerance (insulin resistance) or prediabetes for years without realizing it.
-If you discover this disease early, you may be able to prevent or postpone the onset of diabetes.
+Because this condition may take years to pop up, people might have impaired glucose tolerance (insulin resistance) or prediabetes for years without realizing it.
+If you discover this disease early, you may be able to prevent or postpone the onset of this condition.
 Screening is advised if you have any of the risk factors listed below:

-2. Excessive BMI: A BMI greater than 25 kg/m2 or a waist circumference greater than 40in. in males or 35in. in women is a risk factor.
-Asian-Americans have a lower BMI cut-off (23 kg/m2).
+You have an excessive BMI: A BMI greater than 25 kg/m2 or a waist circumference greater than 40in. in males or 35in. in women is a risk factor.
+Asian Americans have a lower BMI cut-off (23 kg/m2).

-4. Diabetes in the family: This includes having a parent or sibling who has diabetes.
+Diabetes runs in the family: This includes having a parent or sibling who has this condition.

-5. Gestational diabetes: Having a history of gestational diabetes or giving birth to a baby weighing more than 9 pounds are both risk factors.
+Gestational diabetes: Having a history of this condition or giving birth to a baby weighing more than 9 pounds are both risk factors.

 Various noninvasive tests can detect if you are at high risk of acquiring type 2 diabetes.
 Hemoglobin A1C, blood pressure, cholesterol, and triglycerides are a few examples.